farcaster-project/RFCs/user-stories.md

 The Maker role offers a potential trade, the proposal can be a buy or sell for one asset pair, with fixed amounts or ranges, etc. There is no special limitation on what a proposal can be.
 A Taker can respond on a proposal.

-### Swap: Alice & Bob

-Because of the protocol asymetry property, we describe two swap roles: (1) Alice and (2) Bob.

 ### Blockchain: Arbitrating & Accordant

 We describe two blockchain roles: (1) Arbitrating and (2) Accordant.
 The former correspond to the chain where the constrain system lives, e.g. the Bitcoin blockchain, the latter is the accordant chain which has no extra on-chain capabilities requirement.

 Those roles are distributed by the outgoing blockchains' capabilities involved in the swap pair, e.g Monero cannot be the arbitrating chain.

+### Swap: Alice & Bob

+Because of the protocol asymetry property, we describe two swap roles: (1) Alice and (2) Bob.

-Alice MUST always move coins from the accordant chain to the arbitrating chain and Bob MUST always move coins from the arbitrating chain to the accordant chain.
+We define Alice's role as: Alice always move coins from the accordant chain to the arbitrating chain.

+We define Bob's role as: Bob always move coins from the arbitrating chain to the accordant chain.

 ## Phases